Meet our Ph.D. candidates

 The next generation of social work research scholars, educators and leaders.

-The VCU School of Social Work is proud to present our seven Ph.D. candidates who are on the job market this year, seeking positions for the 2023-24 academic year.
+The VCU School of Social Work is proud to present our four Ph.D. candidates who are on the job market this year, seeking positions after May 2026 and/or for the 2026-27 academic year.

 Dissertation